+Let me give you a little more background – because, now after time has passed, it’s pretty hilarious.
 You know when you strike your heel on a door or something sharp and it always hurts so much worse than it actually is?
 Well, I thought this was like one of those times.
 “I’ll walk it off.
 It’s not a big deal”, I told my husband.
 NOT.
 THE.
 CASE.
-I looked back and it looked like something with extremely long and sharp teeth tried to chew my foot off.
+I started walking – it started swelling instantly and before I knew it I couldn’t even flex my foot.
+I got down on my hands and knees to continue the trek to the house.
+It was then that I looked back at the ankle in question.
+It looked like something with extremely long and sharp teeth tried to chew my foot off.
 No worries…I won’t share the gory pictures.

-So, the healing process begins.
-Swelling decreases, pain eases up, scabs begin to forge, scabs fall off, the evil kind of itching ensues, and a scar is formed (which remained tender to the touch).
-When shaving during the first few weeks I had to make sure not to press too hard on the scarred part of my ankle.
-I could shave normally around it…sure… but I would use a very light pressure shaving over it. (does hair even grow on scars???
+If you’ve ever been cut or wounded deeply you know that scars can remain pretty tender for a while.
+And sometimes they even send a funny feeling in the surrounding area when touched.
+Needless to say, when shaving during the first few weeks I had to make sure not to press too hard on the scarred part of my ankle.
+I could shave normally around it, sure, but I would use a very light pressure shaving over it. (does hair even grow on scars???
 Who knows…)

 Those scars were proof, you see.
 They were proof of all that he had endured.
 He didn’t hide them.
 He shared them with others in order to bring people hope.